Halloween: How Ireland’s Ancient Traditions Became a Global Sensation

 That is something that Irish people are supremely gifted at – we are justly renowned the world over for our storytelling skills, it is in our genes.
 As with many ancient cultures across the world, historically, our culture relied heavily on an oral tradition of passing on stories, history and folklore from generation to generation.

 A product of that story-telling tradition is the festival we celebrate on October 31: Hallowe’en or Samhain in the original Irish.
 It was how the Celtic people celebrated harvest time when many wild fruits and nuts were available.
+In addition to celebrating the rich abundance of natural produce, it was also the time of year where we experienced a key change in the calendar – the onset of the long, dark winter.

 In our modern world with its 24/7 electric light everywhere we don’t really know how much of a change it was for people in distant generations past to face the prospect of the five to six months of very short days and long, cold nights of pitch black darkness that were only alleviated by the conviviality of story-telling with the clan around the campfire.